ValeryAndreevichPushkarev/PositionalEncoding/README.md

 See schematics in attached file.

-Can be useful in mobile GPU, server TPU and other things.
+Can be useful in mobile GPU, server TPU and NPU and other things.
 Just make computations, before output to memory decode result into standart binary encoding.
 With heat of 4 transistors switches or less (for 2b,4b and so).

 Minuses - about 4 times more memory consumption.